 Final Words

-The month of Muharram is itself virtuous as it’s one of the four sacred months in Islam.
-Moreover, the significance of Ashura makes this month and the day of the 10th Muharram so honorable.
-It’s recommended to fast on Ashura day, with adding one more day before or after this day.
-Also, refrain the sinful acts like Tazia procession, piercing bodies and bloodletting, etc. May Allah give us Tawfique to observe the day of Ashura in the right way.
+It is recommended to fast on Ashura day, adding one more day before or after this day.
+Also, refrain from sinful acts like Tazia processions, piercing bodies, and bloodletting, etc. May Allah give us Tawfique to observe the day of Ashura in the right way.